-(Note it’s important to call the sheriff and NOT the police.
+It’s important to call the sheriff and NOT the police.
 The difference between the sheriff and police is purely jurisdictional, but also critical.
 The police work for localities (towns and cities) while sheriffs work for counties.
 Do not call the local police with a property matter unless you are certain there is a criminal trespasser on your property.
 The police can remove trespassers immediately — squatters, not so much.)

 Tips for Protecting Yourself from Squatters in Connecticut

 - Inspect the property regularly